 - Alien Sky: The presence of an enormous second planet or moon revolving around the planet the man is on immediately shows the setting to be somewhere in deep space.

-- And I Must Scream: The man's fate, after branches burst from his chest and he becomes part of the newest column of the cathedral, while still alive.
+- And I Must Scream: By the end of the film, branches burst from the man's chest and he becomes part of the newest column of the cathedral, while still alive, sharing this fate with dozens of others in the Cathedral.

 - Creepy Cathedral: A cathedral, on some alien planet.
 Made from some sort of tree things which come directly out of the ground.
 And which have living human faces amongst the branches of the trees.